-2. This ISA (UK and Ireland) is effective for audits of financial statements for periods ending on or after 15 December 2010.
+2. This ISA (UK) is effective for audits of financial statements for periods commencing on or after 17 June 2016.
+Earlier adoption is permitted.

 Objective

 - 3. The objective of the auditor is to evaluate: - (a) The effect of identified misstatements on the audit; and - (b) The effect of uncorrected misstatements, if any, on the financial statements.